 The MSGin5G-1 interface may be protected using mechanisms other than TLS with AKMA, depending on the Ua* protocols.

-For the data protection over MSGin5G-3 interface between MSGin5G Server and Application Server, the transport security protection on SBI interface shall be reused as specified in clause 13.
-If the Application Server supports CAPIF capability, the existing interface security protection mechanisms for CAPIF shall be reused.
-TLS can be used for confidentiality, integrity and replay protection.
+For the data protection over MSGin5G-3 interface between MSGin5G Server and Application Server, if the Application Server is inside the operator domain, the transport security protection on SBI interface shall be reused as specified in clause 13.
+If the Application Server is outside the operator domain, the Application Server shall connect to the MSGin5G Server via NEF, clause 12.3 in the present document is applicable with the Appplication Server taking the role of the AF.

-For MSGin5G-2 and MSGin5G-4 interfaces, TLS shall be used for transport protection unless network security is provided by other means.
+For MSGin5G-2, MSGin5G-4 and MSGin5G-7 interfaces, TLS shall be used for transport protection unless network security is provided by other means.